-This Policy applies to conduct on Campus Premises, during an academic program abroad, at College-sponsored events that take place off campus, and to Sexual Misconduct that involves electronic communication.
+This Policy applies to conduct on Campus Premises, while attending an academic program abroad, and at College-sponsored events that take place off campus, and to any that involves electronic communication.
 If both the Complainant and the Respondent are members of the College community, this Policy applies regardless of the location of the alleged incident and immigration status.

-Alleged Victim: A person who perceives that they have been the victim of Sexual Misconduct.
-An Alleged Victim may also be a Complainant.
+Alleged Victim: A person who perceives that they have been the victim or survivor of Sexual Misconduct.
+An alleged victim may also be a Complainant.

 Accused: A person who has been accused of Sexual Misconduct.
-An Accused may also be a Respondent.
+An accused may also be a Respondent.

-Appellate Officer: The person designated to decide appeals submitted by a Complainant or Respondent following an adjudication of alleged Sexual Misconduct.
+Appellate Officer: The person designated to decide appeals submitted by a Complainant or Respondent following an adjudication of alleged Sexual Misconduct under this Policy.
 In the case of students, that person is the Associate Dean of Students.
 Depending on the circumstances of each case, the College reserves its right to select a different Appellate Officer to decide an appeal.